Sudan Tribune: Plural news and views on Sudan

-December 8, 2019 (JUBA) – The speaker of South Sudan’s Transitional National Legislative Assembly, Anthony Lino Makana has resigned.
+December 8, 2019 (JUBA) – The speaker of South Sudan’s Transitional National Legislative Assembly (TNLA), Anthony Lino Makana has tendered in his resignation.

 - Lino Makana reacts to his nomination to be the parliament speaker at SPLM Cancus meeting in Juba on July 27, 2016 (ST Photo)

-Makana tendered in his resignation during a ruling party (SPLM) caucus meeting chaired by President Salva Kiir on Sunday in Juba.
+Makana tendered in his resignation during a ruling party (SPLM) caucus meeting chaired by President Salva Kiir on Sunday in the capital, Juba.

 He has been under intense pressure from lawmakers, who accused him of allegedly mismanaging the national assembly, to resign.